 Nitecore TM28 "Tiny Monster"

-Definitely the most powerful of all new Nitecore flashlights for this year, the TM28 is a true handheld searchlight, powered by four 18650 batteries and using four CREE XHP35 HI LEDs to project up to 6.000 lumens with an intensity of 107.200 cd at a 655-metres range, for a maximum runtime of 1.000 hours (at the lowest power setting).
+The most powerful Nitecore flashlights for this year, the TM28 is powered by four 18650 batteries and using four CREE XHP35 HI LEDs to project up to 6.000 lumens with an intensity of 107.200 cd at a 655-metres range, for a maximum runtime of 1.000 hours (at the lowest power setting).

 The Nitecore TM28 flashlight is 142 mm (5.59") long and weighs 414 grams (14.6 oz).
 Based on CREE's SC5 technology, the embedded driver circuit ensures brightness increase by 50% while maintaining high intensity levels; the LEDs are mounted on top of a copper substrate obtained through thermo-electric separation technologies for long-term, stable performance and energy levels.
 Each LED is controlled by its own driver circuit.